Ben Roberts-Smith Released on Bail After Afghan War Crimes Charges

 What Happened

-Ben Roberts-Smith was arrested at Sydney airport and later granted bail after being charged with five counts of war crime murder.
+Ben Roberts-Smith, a former SAS soldier and Australia's most decorated living veteran, was granted bail after being charged with multiple war crimes allegedly committed in Afghanistan.
 The court considered arguments about his ability to prepare a defense while in custody.

 Why It Matters